Quick Summary

-When new pet parent Maria bought a leather collar for her beautiful lab Max, some friend warned her that the material would crack in winter and look ruined in just a few months.
-Well, five years later and thanks to the proper care and attention, the collar still looks as beautiful as ever!
+When new pet parent Maria bought a leather collar for her beautiful lab Max, some friends warned her that the material would crack in winter and look ruined in just a few months.
+Well, five years later and thanks to proper care and attention, the collar still looks as beautiful as ever.
 It has outlasted multiple synthetic replacements.

 Myths About Leather Collars in Changing Weather